ICanBoogie/ActiveRecord/MIGRATION.md

 ### Backward Incompatible Changes

-- `ActiveRecord` is now abstract and requires extension.
+- The `ActiveRecord` and `Model` classes are now abstract and require extension.
-- `Table` requires a `Connection` instance in its constructor, the `CONNECTION` attribute is no longer replaced by a `Connection` instance.
-- Replaced attributes arrays to initialize tables and models with objects.
-- Changed `Query::join()` and `Model::join()` signatures to enforce types.
 - The `ActiveRecord` class is now defined by the `Model` instead of provided by `ModelDefinition`.
 The `activerecord_class` directive has been removed.
 - The `Query` class is now defined by the `Model` instead of provided by `ModelDefinition`.
 The `query_class` directive has been removed.
-- The parent model is now resolved by PHP inheritance.
+- The parent Model is now resolved by PHP inheritance.
 The `extends` directive has been removed.
+- Models are now identified by their class, the `id` property has been removed.
+- `Table` requires a `Connection` instance in its constructor, the `CONNECTION` attribute is no longer replaced by a `Connection` instance.
+- Replaced attributes arrays to initialize tables and models with objects.
+- Changed `Query::join()` and `Model::join()` signatures to enforce types.
 - Removed support for `implements` in `Table`.
+- `ModelCollection` no longer implements `ArrayAccess`, and is read only.
+Use the `model_for_class()` to obtain a model.

 ### Deprecated Features